 Question 3:

-Provide information about why the CCJ was raised against you and the reason why you’re applying for it to be set aside.
+Explain why the CCJ was raised against you and why you are applying for it to be set aside

 Question 4:

-Tick ‘Yes’ – you’ll need to send a copy of the CCJ that was sent to you with the completed N244 form
+Tick ‘Yes’ – you will need to send a copy of the CCJ that was sent to you with the completed N244 form

 Question 5: